1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 Weronika Bartol Photography uses Dubsado, a contracted third-party processor to help me manage and run my business.
 This includes: managing my clients, preparing required documents such as contracts and invoices, carrying out questionnaires, communicating with clients as well as allowing clients to login to their client portal to access data held about them.
 If you’re my client, you can check the information that is held about you by logging in into your client portal using your e-mail and your secure password, which I will generate for you.

-I may use Gmail in order to communicate with you, archive conversations for reference, send attachments and receive them from you in order to provide my services to you.
+I may use Gmail in order to communicate with you, archive conversations for reference, send attachments and receive them from you in order to provide my photography services to you.

 I may use WordPress in order to run my website, collect cookies as well as contact information from you when you send an enquiry through the contact form on my website.